 Heat waves, droughts, wildfires, and floods are all now more frequent and intense, and are projected to worsen in the future due to climate change.
 Has your community been impacted by extreme weather in recent years?

-Have you or someone you know recently received coverage in the health insurance marketplace?
+Under Obamacare, more than 20 million Americans have gained health care coverage, many for the first time, and the nation’s uninsured rate is at an all-time low.
+Have you or someone you know gotten covered because of Obamacare?
 If so, explain why it's important to you that you and your loved ones have insurance.

-Have you or someone you know recently visited a doctor for an annual checkup, vaccination, or mammogram—preventive care which is now free under Obamacare?
+Preventive care is now free under Obamacare, but might not be if Congress rushes to repeal the law.
+Have you or someone you know recently visited a doctor for an annual checkup, vaccination, or mammogram?

 Under Obamacare, insurance companies can no longer set lifetime limits on your coverage.
 Do you or someone you know now benefit from this basic protection?